scipy-lectures/scientific-python-lectures/packages/index.rst

 Packages and applications
 ==========================

-This part of the *Scientific Python lecture notes* is dedicated to various scientific packages useful for extended needs.
+This part of the *Scientific Python Lecture Notes* is dedicated to various scientific packages useful for extended needs.

 |